preciofishbone/OmniaDocsG2/blocks/button-link/index.rst

 --------------
 The purpose of this button is to make it possible for app administrators to create a form from any page.
 Note that the administrator must be app administrator for the app where the form is created.

+**Important note!** Forms created this way only exists within the app, they can not be found or edited using the form options for the business profile.

 The following settings are available:

 .. image:: create-form.png